FriendsOfCake/search/docs/README.md

 }
 ```

-The `Search.Prg` component will allow your filtering forms to be populated using
+The `Search.Search` component will allow your filtering forms to be populated using
 the data in the query params.
 It uses the [Post, redirect, get pattern](https://en.wikipedia.org/wiki/Post/Redirect/Get).

 ### Find call